 I've been told again and again that turkey legs are tough and not good eating, that you have to boil them for 2 weeks (ha-ha) to make them even remotely edible.
 After making this dish, I have to say that I don't agree.
 I sometimes wonder if hunters say these kinds of things out of a misguided, yet innocent, tradition-- because their fathers, grandfathers or buddies taught them to say it, because it's one of those things everyone says to feel a part of the "club," without really trying it and judging for themselves.

 You know what I think?
-(Not that I'm telling you already.)
+Not that I'm telling you already.
 I think some cave man long ago messed up on cooking his turkey legs.
-Too proud to admit that he's a poor cook, he lied about it, and now we're all paying for it many years later.
+Too proud to admit being a poor cook, he lied about it, and now we're all suffering for it eons later.

 Remember that every part of an animal has its place.
 You wouldn't cook stew meat the same way that you would a filet mignon, would you?
-And expect the same results?
 That's nonsense.

 Prep Time: 10 minutes